 - Electronic devices of all kinds that are brought in to school are the responsibility of the user.
 The school accepts no responsibility for the loss, theft or damage of such items.
-Nor will the school accept responsibility for any adverse health effects caused by any such devices either potential or actual. - Mobile phones and personal devices will not be used in school during lessons, extra-curricular activities or school events, unless as part of an approved and directed curriculum-based activity with consent from a member of staff. - Members of staff are not permitted to use their own personal phones or devices for contacting children, young people and their families within or outside of the setting in a professional capacity. - Mobile phones and devices will be switched off or switched to 'silent' and placed away from children in a cupboard or locker during teaching periods.
+Nor will the school accept responsibility for any adverse health effects caused by any such devices either potential or actual. - Mobile phones and personal devices will not be used in school within the vicinity of children during lessons, extra-curricular activities or school events, unless as part of an approved and directed curriculum-based activity with consent from the Headteacher.

-Bluetooth communication should not be used unless it is part of an educational activity and approved by the Senior Leadership Team.

-- Mobile phones or devices will not be used during teaching periods unless permission has been given by a member of Senior Leadership Team in emergency circumstances. - If members of staff have an educational reason to allow children to use mobile phones or personal devices as part of an educational activity then it will only take place when approved by the Senior Leadership Team. - Staff should not use personal devices such as mobile phones or cameras to take photos or videos of pupils and will only use work-provided equipment for this purpose.
+- Members of staff are not permitted to use their own personal phones or devices for contacting children, young people and their families within or outside of the setting in a professional capacity. - Mobile phones and devices will be switched off or switched to 'silent' and placed away from children in a cupboard or locker during teaching periods or when children are in the vicinity. - Bluetooth communication should not be used unless it is part of an educational activity and approved by the Senior Leadership Team. - Personal mobile phones (excluding SLT school phone) or devices will not be used during teaching periods or when children are in the vicinity unless permission has been given by a member of Senior Leadership Team in emergency circumstances. - If members of staff have an educational reason to allow children to use mobile phones or personal devices as part of an educational activity then it will only take place when approved by the Senior Leadership Team. - Staff should not use personal devices such as mobile phones or cameras to take photos or videos of pupils and will only use work-provided equipment for this purpose.